naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID">AppearanceAndTransition</span> | Pair&lt;String, String&gt; | Appearance to set for the modified background and name of the transition effect to use.
+<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID">AppearanceAndTransition</span> | Pair&lt;String, String&gt; | Appearance to set for the modified background and name of the [transition effect](/guide/background-transition-effects.md) to use.
 When transition is not provided, a cross-fade effect will be used by default.
-See [/guide/background-transition-effects.html](https://naninovel.com/guide/background-transition-effects.html) for the list of available transition effects.
 params | Single[] | Parameters of the transition effect. id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor.